MicrosoftDocs/Hololens/hololens/hololens2-development-edition-faq.md

 MRTK-Unreal is the first UX Tools component to be released and is currently only supported on HoloLens 2.
 The component plugin includes code, blueprints, and example assets of common UX features for input simulation, hand interaction actors, press-able button components, manipulator components and follow behavior components.
 [Learn more](https://microsoft.github.io/MixedReality-UXTools-Unreal/version/public/0.9.x/Docs/WelcomeToUXTools.html)

+## Are OS releases for the HoloLens 2 Development Edition the same as HoloLens 2?

+Yes.

 ## Can I run released (sideload or store) applications on my HoloLens 2 Development Edition device?

 If you are abiding by the HoloLens 2 Development Edition terms and conditions, yes, you can run any released application on the Developer Edition.
 We do not limit the use of sideloaded or stored applications for this SKU.